bots-garden/simplism/README.md

   --admin-spawn-token      string   Admin token to be authorized to spawn a new Simplism server
                                     Or use this environment variable: ADMIN_SPAWN_TOKEN
+                                    Use the /spawn endpoint to spawn a new Simplism server --http-port-auto         bool     Automatically find an available port (only works in spawn mode)
+                                    Default: false
-                                    Use the /spawn endpoint to spawn a new Simplism server --store-mode             bool     The current Simplism server exposes a store api to save data in a bbolt database Use the /store endpoint (see documentation)
+  --store-mode             bool     The current Simplism server exposes a store api to save data in a bbolt database
+                                    Use the /store endpoint (see documentation)
                                     Default: false